 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.

 It can be difficult to tell whether side effects are the result of taking CLINDAMYCIN MYLAN, effects of your condition or side effects of other medicines you may be taking.
-For this reason it is important to tell your doctor of any change in your condition.
+For this reason, it is important to tell your doctor of any changes in your condition.

 Ask your doctor or pharmacist to answer any questions you may have.